wodeni/wodeni.github.io/about.md

 ## Research

 I am interested in **programming languages, visualization, and human-computer interaction**.
-I am fascinated by how well-designed languages enable people to succinctly express abstract ideas in various domains (e.g. math, computer science, and beyond!), and how visual representations help people understand and reason about them.
+I am fascinated by how well-designed languages enable people to succinctly express abstract ideas in various domains, and how visual representations help people understand and reason about them.
 I aspire to **help people understand the abstract world** by designing and building powerful, useable languages and tools.

 I am working on [**Penrose**](http://penrose.ink), a system that visualizes mathematics from high-level, declarative programs.